 43A.3.5 Term – CPM Significant Event

+CPM Capacity designated under Section 43A.2.4 shall have a default initial term of thirty (30) days.
+The Scheduling Coordinator for capacity that did not submit an offer to the CSP but can meet the minimum designation criteria may request a single continuous term shorter than thirty (30) days pursuant to the procedures established in the Business Practice Manual.
+If the CAISO designates such capacity requesting a shorter designation term, then the term of designation will be for the number of days specified in the Scheduling Coordinator’s request.

-CPM Capacity designated under Section 43A.2.4 shall have an initial term of thirty (30) days.
-If the CAISO determines that the CPM Significant Event is likely to extend beyond the thirty (30) day period, the CAISO may offer to extend the designation for another sixty (60) days.
+If the CAISO determines that the CPM Significant Event is likely to extend beyond the thirty (30) day period, the CAISO may offer to extend the designation for another sixty (60) days to capacity that held an initial term of thirty (30) days.
 This offer of extension to the Scheduling Coordinator may be accepted or denied.
 If the Scheduling Coordinator declines an offer to extend the designation for an additional sixty (60) days, then the CAISO shall re-run the Intra-monthly CSP based on the existing offers.
 The Scheduling Coordinator for the resource declining an extension of the CPM designation shall be given the opportunity to provide an offer to that re-run Intra-monthly CSP, provided the offer is below the offer price at which its initial thirty (30) day designation was granted.
 If the Scheduling Coordinator accepts an offer to extend the designation for an additional sixty (60) days, then the CPM Capacity shall continue to be compensated on the same terms as it was during the initial thirty (30) day designation.
 During this additional sixty (60) day period, the CAISO will provide Market Participants with an opportunity to provide alternative solutions to meet the CAISO’s operational and reliability needs in response to the CPM Significant Event, rather than rely on the CAISO’s designation of capacity under the CPM.
 The CAISO shall consider and implement, if acceptable to the CAISO in accordance with Good Utility Practice, such alternative solutions provided by Market Participants in a timely manner.
 If Market Participants do not submit any alternatives to the designation of CPM capacity that are fully effective in addressing the deficiencies in Reliability Criteria resulting from CPM Significant Event, the CAISO shall extend the term of the designation under Section 43A.2.4 for the expected duration of the CPM Significant Event.

 If the solutions offered by Market Participants are only partially effective in addressing the CAISO’s operational and reliability needs resulting from the CPM Significant Event, the CAISO shall extend the designation under Section 43A.2.4 for the expected duration of the CPM Significant Event, but only as to the amount of CPM Capacity necessary to satisfy the CAISO’s operational and reliability needs after taking into account the effective capacity provided by the alternative solution.
 If there is a reasonable alternative solution that fully resolves the CAISO’s operational and reliability needs, the CAISO will not extend the designation under Section 43A.2.4.